dmcpatrimonio/operative-history/paper.md

 subtitle: "Dialogues Between Historiography and Design Theory in Contemporary Italy" date    : "EAHN 2021 session 'Split Cultures/New Dialogues: Research in Architectural History and Theory'" author  : "Pedro P. Palazzo[^aff]"
-affiliation: >
-  Associate professor at the University of Brasilia school of Architecture and Urbanism.
 abstract: |
   ## Abstract ##